 If anything goes wrong, you can revert back to the "Automatic Proxy settings" in System Network Preferences using Automatic Proxy Configuration your-corporate-proxy-uri:port-number/proxy.pac

 In order to run this in the local iOS Simulator while on your corporate wi-fi network, a local proxy manager is required.
 This local proxy application, named Charles, is what our iOS Dev Team uses.
 Meet Charles, get to know him.
 He is your friend.

 Open System Preferences for your Mac (Apple Menu > System Preferences).

 Go to Network.

-Locationis set to your proxy network, and not “Automatic”.
+Be sure your Location is set to your proxy network, and not "Automatic".